-Update 9/26: Woohoo, just got the provisionally passed email.
+Update 9/26: Woohoo, I just got the provisionally passed email.
 Now, onward to the endorsement process.
-It’s easy enough, almost like applying to a job.
+It’s easy enough, almost like applying for a job.

 Update 11/6: Ah crap, I just got randomly-airport-security-screened a month later.
-Shouldn’t this have triggered before?
+Shouldn’t this have been triggered before?

 Requested Materials Sent

-Update 11/18: It took nearly 2 weeks for me to get organized and unbusy to update my resume and put together my proof package.
+Update 11/18: It took nearly 2 weeks for me to get organized and unbusy to update my resume and assemble my proof package.
 This was sent first class mail with tracking.

 Mailer Finally Delivered